parsio/parse-run/README.md

     parse-run live

+## Limitations

-## Limitations: As you know, Parse provide hooks (beforeSave, afterSave, beforeDelete, afterDelete) and define functions.
+As you know, Parse provide hooks (beforeSave, afterSave, beforeDelete, afterDelete) and define functions.

 Those functions have to be uploaded to the Parse servers using parse deploy or parse develop.